-The Miami University, located in Oxford, Ohio has a Greek member population of that represents nearly 35 percent of the entire student population on campus that have been “contributing to campus tradition, success, and pride.”
-Miami University has been nicknamed the “Mother of Fraternities” due to the number of frats originated on campus.
+The Miami University, located in Oxford, Ohio has a Greek member population that represents nearly 22 percent of the entire student population on campus that have been “contributing to campus tradition, success, and pride.”
+Miami University has been nicknamed the “Mother of Fraternities” due to the number of fraternities that originated on campus.

 Beta Theta Pi, Phi Delta Theta, Sigma Chi, and Phi Kappa Tau are all chapters that originated at Miami and whose roots date back to 1839.
-Although, the first fraternity at Miami began over 185 years ago in 1832.
-Today, Miami University students can pledge to over 50 different self-governed Greek chapters on three Greek councils whose vision is to “develop a Model Fraternity and Sorority Community that achieves national recognition for its commitment to intellectual achievement, leadership, personal growth and service to the community.”
+Although, the first fraternity at Miami began in 1832.
+Today, Miami University students can join over 46 different self-governed Greek chapters on three Greek councils whose vision is to “develop a Model Fraternity and Sorority Community that achieves national recognition for its commitment to intellectual achievement, leadership, personal growth and service to the community.”

-In the past year, thousands of students were able to participate in over 650 programs and events held by Miami Greeks.
 Miami Greeks were also able to help sponsor and host service events, philanthropies, sporting events, and parties.
-Blood drive donations helped 288 lives, care packages were created for Bake Me Home, and hundreds of miles were walked for the American Red Cross.
+A past blood drive donations helped 288 lives, care packages were created for Bake Me Home, and hundreds of miles were walked for the American Red Cross.
+In 20

 1. University of Mississippi